Etiquette for Handkerchief Monograms

 In today's world, anything is permissible for a monogram or set of initials - from cute and bouncy to illegibly floral to stark and severe - but we haven't been so culturally open in the past.
 Etiquette books are filled with guidelines on how to mark your linens - the colors, the initials chosen, even the placement!

 For girls, things are just the same - until you come to one single initial.
-What is poor Abigail Brown to do?
-She has to embroider her trousseau to be a respectable wife, but as soon as she marries, her last name will be.
+Beatrice Daley has spent her teen years embroidering linens for her trousseau, but she doesn’t know what her last name will be.
 Excluding suitors that don’t have the right initial is out of the question, and she's certainly not going to re-embroider everything she's spent her single life preparing.
 The solution: she uses her first initial!
-Though she might go from Brown to Constable, she'll still always be Abigail.
+Though she might go from Daley to Constable, she'll still always be Beatrice.

-For guys, either the border is the plain hem, ornamented with the same color (like the cotton handkerchiefs with the woven lines by the edges) or with a single color edge.
+For guys, either the border is a plain hem, a hem with the same color (like cotton handkerchiefs with woven lines by the edges) or with a single color edge.
 Lace, tatting, and other heavily decorated edges were beloved by pirates in the 1700s, but haven’t been much used by the gents since.
 Just a few straight lines of color or texture is about as fancy as most modern edgings get for the guys.